humanloop/asap/README.md

 ### Retrieval Augmented Generation

 This example repo also demonstrates an application of RAG - retrieval augmented generation - using Humanloop.
-In order to create the project, we relied heavily on Humanloop's playground, logging and monitoring, and deployed model configuration functionality.

 In order to work effectively, `asap` retrieves two forms of contextual information about the directory / repository it was called from, and feeds these to the LLM in the system prompt.